 On September 12, 2019, the Diocese of Rochester filed for bankruptcy in order to seek relief from the many child sex abuse claims filed against them after the Child Victims Act took effect on August 14, 2019.
 We are working with local counsel to bring justice for those who have been abused by clergy within the Diocese of Rochester.

-For more information on how JVW can help sexual abuse survivors, click here.
+For more information on how JVW helps sexual abuse survivors, see our Helping Survivors page.

 Frequently Asked Questions

 On September 12, 2019, the Diocese of Rochester, NY, filed Chapter 11 bankruptcy.
 As a non-profit corporation, it had the choice to file bankruptcy to deal with mounting lawsuits brought by survivors of clergy sexual abuse or to fight them in state court.
 It chose to file bankruptcy.